Days Of The Week In Hangul

 Introduction: The Seven Pillars of the Korean Week

 The days of the week in Korean, like many other languages, are rooted in astronomical observations and ancient traditions.
 Unlike English, which uses names derived from Anglo-Saxon gods, Korean days are primarily based on the ganji (간지) system, a sexagesimal cycle of sixty years.
-This system, borrowed from ancient China, influences many aspects of Korean culture, including the naming of years, months, and, of course, days.
-This intricate system provides a rich historical context for understanding the seemingly simple names of the days.
+Now, this system, borrowed from ancient China, influences many aspects of Korean culture, including the naming of years, months, and, of course, days.
+This detailed system provides a rich historical context for understanding the seemingly simple names of the days.

 The Days of the Week in Hangul and Romanization